cloudmobi/CloudmobiSSP/ios-sdk.md

 ###<a name="install">SDK download and setup</a>
-According to the [How to apply Facebook/Admob advertisement](#reference) import relevant Framework
+According to the [How to apply Facebook/Admob advertisement](#reference) import relevant Framework , add a static link to: Build Settings -> Other Linker Flags -> $(OTHER_LDFLAGS) -ObjC.

 		FBAudienceNetwork.framework
 		FirebaseAnalytics.framework